 There are many reasons why you might continue to have pain or other symptoms following spine surgery.
 When your problems persist, revision surgery may be your best treatment option for correcting the problem and alleviating the pain.
 At American Neurospine Institute, PLLC, Ripul Panchal, DO, is one of the few neurological surgeons in North Texas performing revision surgeries.
-If you continue to struggle with back or neck pain and limited mobility, call the office in Plano, Texas, or schedule an appointment online.
+If you continue to struggle with back or neck pain and limited mobility, call the office in Frisco, Texas, or schedule an appointment online.

 Revision Surgery Q & A